Why Does My Air Conditioner Smell Bad?

-Have you recently turned on your air conditioner only to find your house smelling like a trash can a few minutes later?
-What could be the cause of this craziness?
-If your air conditioner smells bad, it’s time to read on my friend!
+Have you recently turned on your air conditioner only to find your house smelling foul a few minutes later?

 There are several popular causes of your air conditioner putting off foul odors.
 Some of the most common reasons include: